Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 Bladder damage

 A bladder that has not been emptied can stretch and also weaken with time.
-This further makes it difficult for your muscular wall of the bladder to contract.
+This further makes it difficult for the muscular wall of the bladder to contract.

-Therefore, if you experience the symptoms of BPH, meet the doctor immediately and start the treatment accordingly without any delay.
+So, if you experience the symptoms of BPH, please see a doctor right away and start the treatment.

 Medications for an enlarged prostate:

-To ease the discomfort caused due to an enlarged prostate, some prescription medicines may help.
+To ease the discomfort caused by an enlarged prostate, some prescription medicines may help.
 These medicines can treat mild to moderate symptoms of an enlarged prostate.
-It Includes medicines such as:
+It includes medicines such as:

 Alpha-blockers

-Alpha-blockers are from the class of medications that are mainly used to treat high blood pressure.
+Alpha-blockers are a class of medications that are mainly used to treat high blood pressure.
 But these drugs are also known to treat certain conditions that affect the circulatory system.
-Also, it helps treat the symptoms of enlarged prostate and certain types of tumors.
+Also, it helps treat the symptoms of an enlarged prostate and certain types of tumours.
 These drugs relax the smooth muscle cells in the neck of the bladder and the prostate.
 Thus, it helps to make peeing easier and prevents urinary discomfort.

 Alpha-blockers are available as:

 These medications respond quickly in people with smaller prostates and work effectively.
 The common side effect that these Alpha blockers may include is dizziness.
-Also, these drugs may include a harmless side effect known as retrograde ejaculation.
-In this condition, the semen goes back into the bladder instead of being out of the tip of the penis.
+Also, these drugs may cause a harmless side effect known as retrograde ejaculation.
+In this condition, the semen goes back into the bladder instead of being expelled from the tip of the penis.

 5-alpha reductase inhibitors

-These medications belong to a group of drugs that helps treat an enlarged prostate gland.
-Preventing hormone that leads to the prostate's growth helps to shrink the prostate.
+These medications belong to a group of drugs that help treat an enlarged prostate gland.
+Preventing the hormone that leads to the prostate's growth helps to shrink the prostate.
 In this way, 5-alpha reductase inhibitors effectively treat the symptoms of an Enlarged prostate.
 Medications that they include are:

 Combination therapy

-Your Doctor might suggest you combine the use of drugs like an alpha-blocker and a 5-alpha reductase inhibitor at the same time.
-They usually suggest their combined therapy when any of them alone is not enough to help in the treatment.
+Your Doctor might suggest you combine the use of drugs like Urimax 0.4 mg tablets containing an alpha-blocker and a 5-alpha reductase inhibitor at the same time.
+They usually recommend their combined therapy when any of them alone is not enough to help in the treatment.

 Tadalafil (Cialis)

-Tadalafil belongs to a class of drugs known as PDE5 inhibitors, mainly used to treat impotence(Ed).
+Tadalafil Tablets belong to a class of drugs known as PDE5 inhibitors, mainly used to treat impotence(ED).
 Studies found that it is also helpful in treating an enlarged prostate.
-Acting on the smooth muscles of the bladder and prostate effectively treats the urinary symptoms caused due to an enlarged prostate.
+Acting on the smooth muscles of the bladder and prostate effectively treats the urinary symptoms caused by an enlarged prostate.

-Therefore, if you experience the symptoms of BPH, meet the doctor immediately and start the treatment accordingly without any delay.
+So, if you experience the symptoms of BPH, please see a doctor right away and start the treatment.

 Conclusion